Based on your location it seems like you might be looking for the Canadian site.

 Would you like to continue, or switch to the Canadian site?

-How to Maintain Good Indoor Air Quality
+Good Indoor Air Quality During COVID

 There's a lot of stuff floating around in the air in our homes.
 Allergens, dander, dust mites, VOCs, chemicals from our household cleaners, mold, bacteria and other particulates.
 Some of these are just part of life.
 Plants release pollen, moisture builds up during a shower, dogs and cats slough off dander, dust accumulates, and we have to clean the house to keep our families safe and healthy.
 Some of what's in our air is the result of home improvement like the VOCs that come off of fresh paint, adhesives, flooring, and even new furniture.

-According to the Home Ventilating Institute, is the forced movement of air into and out of a building (your home for the purposes of this article).
+According to the Home Ventilating Institute, proper ventilation is the forced movement of air into and out of a building (your home for the purposes of this article).
 This is often called mechanical ventilation because a mechanical system (such as a bathroom fan, range hood, energy recovery ventilator or air handler — often attached to the furnace) moves the air into and out of the home.
 Proper ventilation is key to having a healthy home and, while ventilation doesn’t provide 100% protection against airborne pollutants and viruses, it limits your exposure and continuously provides you with fresh, healthy air.

 Most every home has a bathroom fan because building codes normally require it.
 But not every home has a quiet fan.
 And not every fan meets everyone’s needs or desires.
 It’s possible that the fan in your bathroom has been there for a while and is starting to show signs of age like a yellowed cover or a rattling sound.
-Updating that fan with an ultra-quiet Ultra Green(tm) series fan will give the room superior ventilation with barely noticeable sound.
+Updating that fan with an ultra-quiet Ultra Green™ series fan will give the room superior ventilation with barely noticeable sound.

 - Supply Ventilation – With supply ventilation, fresh air from outside is pushed into the home via a dedicated supply fan that is ducted into the HVAC return trunk.
-These fans contain filters and can often offer high level MERV filtration to clean the air before it comes into the home.
-By forcing fresh air into the home the fan helps dilute the concentration of pollution, bacteria, and viruses and forces that polluted air out of the home.
+These fans contain filters and can often offer high-level MERV filtration to clean the air before it comes into the home.
+By forcing fresh air into the home, the fan helps dilute the concentration of pollution, bacteria, and viruses and forces that polluted air out of the home.

 The most common Fresh Air System options are HRVs (heat recovery ventilators) and ERVs (energy recovery ventilators).
 Both systems have two fan mechanisms: one for outbound air and one for inbound air.
 Both HRVs and ERVs pass the two airstreams through an air exchange core.
 HRVs transfer the heat lost during the air exchange and ERVs transfer both the heat and humidity levels.
-In either case you end up with a house filled with fresh air that is pre-tempered, which puts less load on your furnace, air conditioner and filters.
+In either case, you end up with a house filled with fresh air that is pre-tempered, which puts less load on your furnace, air conditioner and filters.